deepgram/browser-agent/README.md

 #### Common events

-- `"no key"`: emitted when trying to connect and API key is missing
 - `"no url"`: emitted when trying to connect and API url is missing
 - `"no config"`: emitted when trying to connect and config is missing
+- `"invalid auth"`: emitted when trying to connect and the WebSocket rejects the auth scheme or token
 - `"socket open"`: socket successfully opened
 - `"socket close"`: socket successfully closed
 - `"connection timeout"`: socket failed to connect due to a timeout (10s)